198808xc/OrganSegC2F/README.md

 Congratulations!
 You have finished the entire process.
 Check your results now!

-## 5. Pre-trained Models
+## 5. Pre-trained Models on the NIH Dataset

-NOTE: all these models were trained following our default settings.
+**NOTE**: all these models were trained following our default settings.

-There are 4 folds in the NIH dataset:
+The 82 cases in the NIH dataset are split into 4 folds:
   * **Fold #0**: testing on Cases 01, 02, ..., 20;
   * **Fold #1**: testing on Cases 21, 22, ..., 40;
   * **Fold #2**: testing on Cases 41, 42, ..., 61;